ChainsolAhvery/Seating-and-Reservation-System/README.md

 ### General Info
 A web application that lets customers make reservations at a restaurant and lets restaurant owners view/change their reservations as well as assign tables.

+Original contributions are preserved as my former teammates deserve credit for their hard work, of course.
+If you see this, I hope you're doing well!
+Talk about a COVID artifact, am I right?

 ### Features
 * Customers will be able to: